stevenli-uoft/US_Doctoral_Respondents_Analysis/README.md

-# US Doctoral Responents Analysis ACS 2022
+# US Doctoral Respondents Analysis ACS 2022

 ## File Structure
 The repository is structured as follows: